Economic Conditions are Mixed

 When asked about potential risks to the growth of their organization within the next six months, over two-thirds report that economic instability is the biggest potential risk, followed by political risks & violence, and disruptive technologies (Figure 6).
 These same three potential risks are also most concerning to respondents in their future outlook, with half reporting that economic stability is the most concerning potential risk (Figure 7).

 Figure 6: Potential risk to growth of organization

 Figure 7: Most concerning potential risks

-Among respondents who are most concerned about disruptive technologies impacting the growth of their organization, one-third expect artificial intelligence (AI) to have the most disruptive impact on businesses in their sector within the next six months, with cloud technology coming in second (Figure 8).
+Among respondents who are most concerned about disruptive technologies impacting the growth of their organization, two-fifths expect artificial intelligence (AI) to have the most disruptive impact on businesses in their sector within the next six months (Figure 8).

 Figure 8: Technologies expected to have disruptive impact on businesses